Adrienne J Bentsen , MA, LMFT (she/her)

 -Describe the difference between process and content issues and how to redirect couples toward process.

--Demonstrate Gestalt concepts in case conceptualizations.
+-Demonstrate learned concepts in case conceptualizations.

 Dates/Time: